eggsacc/Obsidian-sync/Gay porn/Pulse width modulation.md

 >The 30Hz mentioned here is the threshold frequency for the persistence of vision effect in humans.
 Our eyes and brain retain a visual impression for ~1/30 of a second, so if the LED is blinking more than 30 times per second (30Hz), we perceive it as a continuous, intermediate brightness.

-Another example with the pin turned on 25% of a period, which produced 25% of 5V = 1.25V.
+Another example with the pin turned on 25% of a period, which produces 25% of 5V = 1.25V.

 ![[Pasted image 20240924200030.png]]